dive-be/laravel-dry-requests/README.md

 However, the client-side can never be trusted, so you can't simply omit the validation rules that ran on the front-end.
 This means that validation has to live in 2 distinct places and you will have to keep them in sync.
 This is very tedious and wasteful, so this is where this package comes into play.

-Hit the endpoint **as users are entering information on the form** to provide real-time feedback with 100% accuracy.

 ## Installation